EmaanBashir/Clinic-App/README.md

 If images are included, they will not appear in the packaged application.
 In order to make the images appear,
 - npm i --save electron-compile
-- Paste the following two lines at the start of the index.js file import { addBypassChecker } from 'electron-compile'; <br>
+- Paste the following two lines at the start of the index.js file <br>
+import { addBypassChecker } from 'electron-compile'; <br>
 addBypassChecker((filePath) => { return filePath.indexOf(app.getAppPath()) === -1 && (/.jpg/.test(filePath) || /.jfif/.test(filePath) || /.png/.test(filePath)); })
 <br>